masc-ucsc/docs/docs/pyrope/03-bundle.md

 cassert Animal.mammal.human == 0b101000
 ```

-In general, if there is no value specified in an entry, the number of bits is
+In general, for each leaf enum, the number of bits is equivalent to the number
-equivalent to the number of entries in the tuple.
+of entries in the leaf tuple.

 It is possible to use a sequence that is more consistent with traditional